Aoibhinn/CI-MS5-PinkAccessories/README.md

 'Pink Accessories' is a fabulous ecommerce website allowing users purchase jewellery, bags hats and scarves developed for developed for Milestone 5 project 5 as part of the Code Institute - Diploma in Software Development (Full stack) course.

-There are two types of users, and I have set up accounts for both An admin(administrator) user account has been set up with username/password of admin/Password1@ A regular(shopper) user account has been set up with username/password of
+There are two types of users, and I have set up accounts for both
+* An admin(administrator) user account has been set up with username/password of admin/Password1@
+* A regular(shopper) user account has been set up with username/password of (Add login for shopper)

-When making a payment as a regular user, a test credit card of 4242424242424242 has been set up for the card number For the expiry date, cvc and postal code any series number(s) can be used(once they meet the mimimum values)
+* When making a payment as a regular user, a test credit card of 4242424242424242 has been set up for the card number.
+* For the expiry date, cvc and postal code any series number(s) can be used(once they meet the mimimum values).

-View the live site here
+View the live site (Link to Live Site)

 # Project Overview
 * This project is a website is for submission as milestone project 5 as part of the Code Institute - Diploma in Software * Development (Full stack) course.